kubernetes/website/content/en/docs/concepts/storage/volumes.md

   parts of the cluster.
 * Pods with identical configuration (such as created from a PodTemplate) may behave differently on different nodes due to different files on the nodes.
-* Hostpath volume capacity usage is not managed by Kubernetes node/pod ephemeral storage monitoring, excessive usage will cause disk pressure on the host.
+* `hostPath` volume usage is not treated as ephemeral storage usage.
+  You need to monitor the disk usage by yourself because excessive `hostPath` disk usage will lead to disk pressure on the node.
 {{< /warning >}}

 Some uses for a `hostPath` are: